 On that basis, in December 1894, the Pardon Board made a formal recommendation for commutation.
-That request was granted on January 3, 1895, and Dukovic was returned to Dixmont.
+That request was granted on January 3, 1895, and Dukovic was transferred to Western Penitentiary.

 Dukovic died in Woodville State Hospital, another state mental health institution, on August 21, 1908.

 Soon after his trial, Dukovic was the subject of a lengthy article in the Atlantic Medical Weekly, titled “Insanity and the Courts.”
-The article focused on the challenges of balancing legal concepts with our growing understanding of insanity and its relationship to issues of responsibility.
+The article focused on the challenges of balancing legal concepts with the growing understanding of insanity and its relationship to issues of responsibility.
 Dukovic’s delusions, feelings of persecution, depression, and suicidal tendencies are discussed.